 Give all Lumpkin third graders their own dictionary

-Provide all Lumpkin sixth graders with their own thesaurus
+Provide all Lumpkin sixth graders with a classroom novel based on teacher recommendations

 Serve as the reading, literacy and adult education champions in Lumpkin